Samsung BotChef v.2

 Consumer Robot

-We wanted the design of the robot to be an intentional departure from the sorts of forms and structures usually seen in commercially available robots.
-A major part of that effort was the inline arm and the joints we designed to achieve that.
-The intent was to emulate forms found in human limbs and break the industrial connotations that robots have.
+The design of the robot was an intentional departure from the forms and structures typically seen in commercially available robotic systems.
+A key aspect of this approach was the inline arm architecture and the custom joints developed to support it.

 Design and Build

-Collaborating with both ID and mechanical teams I was responsible for the CAD development, focusing on the structural design and integration of actuators and ID.
-I worked with external vendors to source the components and oversaw the assembly, installation, and maintenance of the prototypes.
-Additionally, for one of the joints I developed a cycloidal gearbox actuator a detailed description of which is available here.
+Collaborating with both industrial design and mechanical engineering teams, I was responsible for design and CAD development of the BotChef Arm with a focus on the integration of structure, actuators, and industrial design intent.
+I worked closely with external vendors to source components and oversaw the assembly, installation, and ongoing maintenance of the prototypes.

-In addition to the design and construction of the arm, I worked with team members to design and build several of the displays we used internally and at tradeshows.
+In addition to the robotic arm, I collaborated with team members to design and build several display systems used both internally and at trade shows.

 BotChef On Display